-- (2) EIs are reliability and maintainability (R&M) issues on mature items and systems.
+(3) EIs are reliability and maintainability (R&M) issues on mature items and systems.
 They are typically submitted on items in-use that according to trends, are not meeting the intended Mean Time Between Failure (MTBF).
 They may also be submitted on unusual or new failure modes that require further evaluation.
 EIs will reflect impacts to attributes in Table 1-1 and/or trends associated with failure.
 For systems issues or systems integration deficiencies, identify the highest assembly or system involved.
-See Paragraph 1.6 for EI criteria. - (3) AIDRs report discrepancies discovered during an acceptance inspection on an end-item such as an aircraft, engine, or support equipment.
-DR submission of deficiencies on items (aircraft, engine etc.) that were not required to be shipped back to depot for investigation (engine deficiencies corrected by owning unit by direction of the ALC) are required and shall not be input as an Info Only reports.
+See Paragraph 1.6 for EI criteria.

+- (4) AIDRs report discrepancies discovered during an acceptance inspection on an end-item such as an aircraft, engine, or support equipment.
+DR submission of deficiencies on items (aircraft, engine etc.) that were not required to be shipped back to depot for investigation (engine deficiencies corrected by owning unit by direction of the responsible engineering office) are required and shall not be input as an Info Only reports.
 See Chapter 6 for specific AIDR instructions.
 Defects discovered on common Aircraft Ground Equipment/Support Equipment utilizing a Maintenance/Operations TO for initial acceptance inspection, submit a PQDR." - c.
-Exhibit Preparation and Processing.

-- (1) Identify, segregrate, tag, and secure the applicable exhibits and associated items (equipment, material, media, paperwork, etc.) IAW Chapter 4, Exhibit Handling, and locally established exhibit processing procedures. - (2) When an obvious workmanship/manufacturing deficiency exists, identify any additional defective stock on hand and report the exact or suspected number of defective items. - (3) Ensure the Safety Investigator or Cognizant Official for the Mishap/High Accident Potential (MHAP) approves the disposition of exhibits before they are shipped.
-For this TO Mishap/High Accident Potential (MHAP) and Mishap/Hazard Deficiency Report are interchangeable
+Exhibit Preparation and Processing. - (1) Identify, segregrate, tag, and secure the applicable exhibits and associated items (equipment, material, media, paperwork, etc.) IAW Chapter 4, Exhibit Handling, and locally established exhibit processing procedures. - (2) When an obvious workmanship/manufacturing deficiency exists, identify any additional defective stock on hand and report the exact or suspected number of defective items. - (3) Ensure the Safety Investigator or Cognizant Official for the Mishap/Hazard Deficiency Report approves the disposition of exhibits before they are shipped.